expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 #### Returns

-A Promise that resolves to an [`AppleAuthenticationCredential`](#appleauthenticationappleauthenticationcredential) object after a successful authentication, and rejects with `ERR_CANCELED` if the user cancels the sign-in operation.
+A promise that resolves to an [`AppleAuthenticationCredential`](#appleauthenticationappleauthenticationcredential) object after a successful authentication, and rejects with `ERR_CANCELED` if the user cancels the sign-in operation.

 ### `AppleAuthentication.getCredentialStateAsync(user)`

-Query the current state of a user credential, to determine if it is still valid or if it has been revoked.
+Queries the current state of a user credential, to determine if it is still valid or if it has been revoked.

 #### Arguments